azine/AzineHybridAuthBundle/README.md

-The providers in the "hybridauth\hybridauth\Hybrid\Providers"-folder are available by default via their ID, the providers in the "hybridauth\additional-providers"-folder must be configured. => see the configuration of the wrapper for the xing provider below.
+The providers in the "hybridauth\hybridauth\Hybrid\Providers"-folder are available by default via their ID, the providers in the "hybridauth\additional-providers"-folder must be configured. => see the configuration of the wrapper for the linkedIn provider below.

-For the Xing and the LinkedIn provider there are some extra functionalities implemented.
+For the LinkedIn provider there are some extra functionalities implemented.
 For all others, there's the default functionality from the HybridAuth available.

 ```